-Day 25: Shanghai
+Day 25: Shanghai Meals: B, L, D

 Today's explorations include the peaceful Yu Garden and a visit to the old town.
-Admire the magnificent colonial architecture with a stroll along the Bund, before visiting a silk factory.
+Admire the magnificent colonial architecture with a stroll along the Bund, before visiting the Silk Factory.
 Sightseeing today involves a full day of touring around the centre of the city, including 3-4 hours on foot.
 End the evening with the fascinating ERA acrobatic show.